Markim Hall 310

 - Seniors are nominated by others or self-nominate.

-- The program will take place on Tuesday or Thursday evenings from 7-8:30.
+- The program will take place on Tuesday evenings from 4:45-6:15.
 The group meets six times during the fall semester and three times during the spring semester.
 Dessert and beverages are served.

 - Student attendance at all of the gatherings is expected.
 A maximum of two excused absences are allowed.

-- Among the staff who will be facilitating the group are Rabbi Barry Cytron and Rev. Eily Marlow.
+- The group is facilitated by Rabbi Barry Cytron and Eily Marlow.

 If you have questions or want more information, please contact Eily Marlow, Lilly Program Associate, at email@example.com or at 651-696-6738.

 Quotes from recent Senior Keystones